 Breast pain is any discomfort, tenderness, or pain in the breast or underarm region, and it may occur for a number of reasons.
-Generally, breast pain is not a sign of breast cancer.
+Breast pain usually isn’t a sign of breast cancer.

 Should breast pain cause me to be concerned about breast cancer?